The kheiron flew west across the desert with a human boy on his back.

 Tehvan il-Kheir, now renamed Fen, was only fifteen.
 Not yet fully grown.
 His wingspan was nowhere near the epic proportion of his father’s.
-Still, it took time for seven feet of tiered feathers to shrink, fold down and pull within.
+Still, it took time for nine feet of tiered feathers to shrink, fold down and pull within.
 Time enough for him to glide a small, silent distance, reflect on how close he’d come and wonder who would tell the story now.

 Then the wind filled his ears as his body plummeted through a wheeling cauldron of falcons and into the upraised hands of dead spice trees.